Wives and children of Hugh O'Neill, Earl of Tyrone: Mabel Bagenal

 Shortly after Siobhán's death, the Earl of Tyrone began to woo Mabel Bagenal (c.
 1571 – December 1595), the twenty-year-old sister of Marshal Henry Bagenal.
 Marrying into the Bagenal family would allow Tyrone to neutralise Henry's growing political power.
-Henry was alarmed and kept Mabel out of Tyrone's reach by sending her to live with their sister Mary (wife of Patrick Barnewall) in Turvey.
+Henry was alarmed and kept Mabel out of Tyrone's reach by sending her to live with their sister Mary Barnewall in Turvey.
 According to Tyrone's letter to the Privy Council: "I dealt with [Henry] at least six several times for his consent; I offered to put in sureties for the assurance of a jointure to his sister; this I did before good witnesses".
 Tyrone found excuses to visit Mabel at Turvey, and in July he convinced her to elope.

-After a dinner at Turvey, Tyrone and his English friends distracted Barnewall while his ally William Warren escorted Mabel on horseback to Warren's house in Drumcondra.
-The couple were married at Drumcondra Castle on 3 August 1591.
+After a dinner at Turvey, Tyrone and his English friends distracted Mabel's brother-in-law, Patrick Barnewall.
+Meanwhile, Tyrone's ally William Warren escorted Mabel on horseback to Warren's house in Drumcondra, and she was married to Tyrone at Drumcondra Castle on 3 August 1591.
 The celebrant, Protestant Bishop of Meath Thomas Jones, was initially reluctant to perform the marriage but was convinced of Mabel's free consent after a private conversation with her.

 Tyrone encouraged Mabel to decorate their residence with English furniture and tapestries.
-She also converted to Catholicism.
-However their marriage was short-lived.
-Tyrone and Henry's rivalry was exacerbated by the marriage.
+She also converted to Catholicism, the religion of Tyrone's parents.
+However, the marriage exacerbated Tyrone and Henry's rivalry.
 At Dundalk in 1593, Tyrone openly insulted Mabel's brother whilst in her presence.
-The couple reached a major crisis in May 1593 when they clashed over the assassination of Phelim MacTurlough O'Neill.
-Casway believes that despite the romantic circumstances of their courtship, the marriage "probably ran its course" and Tyrone would have continued with his concubines.
+The couple reached a major crisis in May 1593 when they clashed over the assassination of Phelim MacTurlough O'Neill, a client of Henry Bagenal.
+Casway believes that despite the romantic circumstances of their courtship, the marriage "probably ran its course" and Tyrone would have continued to maintain concubines.
 According to Tyrone himself, "because I did affect two other gentlewomen, she grew in dislike with me, forsook me, and went unto her brother to complain upon me to the council of Ireland, and did exhibit articles against me".
 Mabel died in December 1595, aged 24 years old.
 The couple had no offspring together.